AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

     ![Add the new property](assets/websdk-adminconsole-addProperty.png)

-Now switch back to your browser tab with the Launch interface still open.
+Now switch back to your browser tab with the Data Collection interface still open.
 Reload the page and the `Luma Platform Tutorial` property should display in the list.
 Select to open the property:

 ![Luma Platform Tutorial should appear](assets/websdk-property-showsInList.png) -->